davs3275/sbs/med/collier.md

 equality of temper, even in acute pains, and loss of children, or tedious sickness.
 His practice was an excellent instance, that a man may be forcible and yet unbend his humour as occasion requires.
-The heavi- ness and impertinence of his scholars could seldom rouse his ill-temper.
+The heaviness and impertinence of his scholars could seldom rouse his ill-temper.
 As for his learning, and the peculiar happiness of his manner in teaching, he was so far from being proud of himself upon this score,